wsjk/Capstone_1/README.md

 # The Data
 The [TMDB data set from Kaggle](https://www.kaggle.com/tmdb/tmdb-movie-metadata/data) contains information for 5000 films.
 The raw and unprocessed data is located in the [`data`](https://github.com/wsjk/Capstone_1/tree/master/data) sub-directory.

-The [TMDB data](https://github.com/wsjk/Capstone_1/tree/master/data/raw/tmdb-5000-movie-dataset.zip) is provided in two csv files: `tmdb_credits.csv`, `tmdb_movies.csv`.
+The [TMDB data](https://github.com/wsjk/Capstone_1/tree/master/data/raw/tmdb-5000-movie-dataset.zip) is provided as two csv files: `tmdb_credits.csv`, `tmdb_movies.csv`.

-The `tmdb_credits.csv` file contains cast and crew data including names, character names, job title, and the order of billed actors.
+The `tmdb_credits.csv` file contains cast and crew data including names, character names, gender, job title, and the order of billing.
 The `tmdb_movies.csv` file contains all other information regarding each movie including title, budget, revenue, language, popularity, runtime, viewer rating data, and release date.

 # Alternative Datasets
 Data could also be obtained from other movie databases such as IMDB.
 There is also a Python API for TMDB -- as well as IMDB -- but was not functioning properly at the time of this project.
 The same can also be said about the IMDB API.

 # Cleaning the Data
-The [`cleaning_data.py`](https://github.com/wsjk/Capstone_1/tree/master/src/data/cleaning_data.py) script contains the code to conduct the initial munging of the raw csv files.
-After cleaning the data cleaned data files were saved with *\*_cleaned.csv* suffix.
+The [`cleaning_data.py`](https://github.com/wsjk/Capstone_1/tree/master/src/data/cleaning_data.py) script conducts the initial munging of the raw csv files.
+The cleaned data files are saved with *\*_cleaned.csv* suffix.
 The final processed data for exploratory data analysis is located in the [`processed`](https://github.com/wsjk/Capstone_1/tree/master/data/folder) subfolder.

 The process of cleaning `tmdb_movies.csv` includes:
 * removing `original_title` and `homepage` columns